User Guide: OONI Probe Mobile App

 You can access your OONI Probe results from the testing of your network’s performance through the following steps:

-You will now see a list of the performance tests that you have run so far.
-In the top header, we share an overview of the results, with the main findings listed next to each test result.
+You will now see a list of the Performance tests that you have run so far.

-Step 2.
+Step 3.
 Tap on the row of a test result (to access relevant data).

 If, however, a middlebox was present on the tested network, the invalid HTTP request line would have been intercepted by the middlebox, potentially triggering an error that would have been sent back to us by the echo service.
 Such errors indicate that software for traffic manipulation is likely placed on the tested network, though it’s not always clear what that software is.